Bunk-Mate/.github/README.md

 Note that we are not responsible for any classes that you may fail due to this app ;)

+P.S: All of our code is open source, feel free to contribute!

 ## Repositories
 | Repository  | Author | Description |
 | ------------- | -------------- |------------ |